jessemillar/to-car-or-not-to-car/README.md

 carLooks[Does it look how you want it to?]
-    carLooks-->|Yes| keepCurrentCar[Keep your current car if you answered yes to all the previous questions] carLooks-->|No| carLooksResearch[Write a list of what you want your car to look like] -->considerNew considerNew[Consider buy a new car is you answered no to some of the above questions]
+    carLooks-->|Yes| keepCurrentCar[Keep your current car if you answered yes to all the previous questions] carLooks-->|No| carLooksResearch[Write a list of what you want your car to look like] -->considerNew considerNew[Consider buying a new car if you answered no to some of the above questions]
 ```
 </details>